taketwo/tcs/README.md

 Seed selection works as follows:

 1. Hold shift and click a point.
-A randomly colored square will apear to config the selection.
+A randomly colored square will appear to confirm the selection.
 Select more points it you wish, they will all share the same label.
 2. Press escape to start selecting points for the next label.